opensafely/os-demo-research/rmarkdown/Rdemo.md

 ### Create a Study Definition

 Your newly-created repo will contain a template the study definition.
 Edit this to suit your needs.
-In this example, it’s a very simple — the entire file, called [`study_definition_1_stppop.py`](https://github.com/opensafely/os-demo-research/blob/master/analysis/study_definition_1_stppop.py), looks like this:
+In this example, it's a very simple &mdash; the entire file, called [`study_definition_1_stppop.py`](https://github.com/opensafely/os-demo-research/blob/master/analysis/study_definition_1_stppop.py), looks like this: